obonaventure/cnp3blog/_posts/2017-11-28-ipmininet-static.md

 fe80::/64 dev rb-eth2  proto kernel  metric 256  pref medium
 ```

 In these routing tables, note the length of the different prefixes.
+When analysing how
+packets are forwarded by each router, remember that they use the most specific match in the
+routing table.